NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Accounts/index.rst

    If you are using a PC, please install `PuTTY <https://www.putty.org/>`__ prior to logging in for the first time.
 Mac and Linux users will user a terminal to login.

-After you have been added to your first project, you will need to either initialize your RSA software token or enable your hardware token.
+After you have been added to your first project, you will need to either

-#.
-RSA software token: Please follow the instructions contained in
-the `RSA Software Token USER Instructions <https://docs.google.com/document/d/1-UMv1K62nQkKS0etbuLsXHZE2KBtjLl0/edit>`__.
+**RSA software token:** Please follow the instructions contained in the `RSA Software Token USER Instructions <https://docs.google.com/document/d/1-UMv1K62nQkKS0etbuLsXHZE2KBtjLl0/edit>`__.
-#.
-RSA hardware token: Please submit an OTRS ticket by sending an
-email to rdhpcs.aim.help@noaa.gov with the subject line: Enable token.
+**RSA hardware token:** Please submit an OTRS ticket by sending an email to rdhpcs.aim.help@noaa.gov with the subject line: Enable token.
 You will be sent an email once your hardware token has been enabled with instructions about how to set your token pin.